 Sometimes you have to keep an eye out for hidden gems.
-One of our favorites was run by an older gentleman out of one of the basement of an old elementary school building.
-We got the big, tall windows for our bedrooms there, among other things.
+One of our favorites was run by an older gentleman out of the basement of an old elementary school building.
+We got two big, tall windows for our bedrooms there, among other things.
 We found his store through word of mouth and would gladly have kept shopping there had he not passed away.

 4. Look for demolition listings.

 These are listings from property owners who intend to demolish a house.
 Frequently, property owners will open the home to anyone willing to do their own demo work to get free or very low priced items.
 And often, this includes almost anything you can pry up in a home: flooring, trim, cabinets, doors, windows, railings, etc.

 If you’re willing to put in some time and sweat equity you can walk away with thousands of dollars in materials for little or no money.